ben/writings/rebase.md

 It's easiest to think about this by seeing it in action.
 Let's look at a couple of examples.

+*[
+A note on diagrams: green blocks are commits, and their arrows indicate "parenthood", so they point backward in time.
+The gray blocks are branch refs, and their arrows indicate the commit they refer to.
+Blue blocks are remote refs.
+]*

 ## A trivial example

 In this example, the `master` branch (which is shared with the whole team) and your own personal `experiment` branch (which only exists on your machine) have diverged somewhat.

 ![](trivial-1a.png)

-*[Diagram key: green blocks are commits.
-The arrows indicate "parenthood", so they point backward in time.
-The gray blocks are branch refs.]*

 Let's suppose that, for whatever reason, you don't want a merge commit.
 Rebase allows you to bring in the changes from the `experiment` branch while keeping the history linear.